Welcome to Signal Fires, Inc!

-Beacon Hill Farm Learning Cooperative is a unique enrichment center where homeschooled youth ages 8-16 learn together through hands-on experiences, guided by specialist teachers in a working farm environment.
+Signal Fires, Inc. (previously known as Beacon Hill Farm Learning Cooperative) is a unique, non-profit enrichment center where homeschooled youth ages 8-16 learn together through hands-on experiences, guided by specialist teachers in a working farm environment.
 Our self-directed approach encourages students to explore their interests and connect deeply with nature and life skills, while parents participate actively in the learning journey, creating a vibrant community of growth and discovery.

 Sep